22f3001316/Vehicle-Parking-App-MAD-I-/README.md

 # Vehicle-Parking-App-MAD-I-
-This project is a web dev **Vehicle Parking System** designed to manage and automate vehicle parking operations.
+This project is a web dev **Vehicle Parking System**  ParkIt designed to manage and automate vehicle parking operations.
 It supports both **Admin** and **User** functionalities including parking lot creation, slot booking, and historical tracking.

 # 🚗 Vehicle Parking App - MAD-I Project